alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-15-rule-on-tabarruk.md

 note: true
 source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17056"
 category: [fatwas,tawassul,tabarruk]
-excerpt: "Tabarruk, this is not permissible after his death, as these things ended with his death and can no longer be obtained."
+summary: "Tabarruk, this is not permissible after his death, as these things ended with his death and can no longer be obtained."
 group2: true
 ---